Williamherr/TalentEase/README.md

 2. **Set Up Database and Connection String**:
    - Configure your database and connection string in the appsettings.json.
 You can name your connection string anything you like.
 For example, `HRData`.
-   - Make sure to add appsettings.json to .gitnore.
+   - Make sure to add appsettings.json to .gitnore for security reasons.
 I left it in the repository so that whoever clones it would not have to create a new one.

 3. **Set Application Target to Multiple**:
    - Ensure that both the client and API are set to run simultaneously.